wajdiail/Traffic-Sign-Classifier/untitled.md

 Other techniques such as image flipping, streching, downscaling (see commented section of the function _image_generator_ in the final code) were explored.
 But due to decrease in accuracy these techniques were not used in the final model.

-Stratergy for generating the images:
+**Steps involved in generating the images:

-*Step1: Augmentated images were generated for all the classes of the data set by applying the above DAG techniques on every 10 images of the dataset.

-Generate len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images
+* Step1: Augmentated images were generated for all the classes of the data set by applying the above techniques on every 10 images of the dataset.Generate len(train_features)/10 images = 34799/10 = 3479x3(3 types of augmentation see image generator function for more details) = 10437 images

-In this step additional 10437 images were generated.
+ _In this step additional 10437 images were generated._

-*Step2: During initial phase of training it is noted that the recall and precision has beeen low for the below class.
+* Step2: During the initial phase of training it is noted that the recall and precision has beeen low for the some classes.
 Also it is noted that these classes have less images compared to others.
-Hence additional images generated for these classes.
-In this case 3 images were generated for every image of the selected class .
+Hence additional images were generated for these classes.
+In this step 3 images were generated for every image of the selected class.
 For example: Class 20 has 299( 26249-25950) images.
 Hence it produced 299x3 images = 897 images

-*Total number images in the trainig set after data augmentation: 52496*
+_Total number images in the trainig set after data augmentation: 52496_

-*Note:* There is exists a predifined keras image generator but for learning purpose, a new images generator functon was written.
+_Note:_ There exists a predifined keras image generator but for learning purpose, a new image generator functon was written.
 However, the actualy image tranformation functions were used from scikit image library.

 ##### Bar graph after data augmentation: